TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 Next, go to the "Storage" tab and in the "Storage Devices" column, beside the "Controller: IDE" indicator, click the round, blue icon with the green plus (Not the blue rectangular icon to the right).
 This will present a drop-down menu.
 Click "Choose Virtual Optical Disk File..." and select the Xubuntu ISO file you downloaded earlier.
 If you aren't sure where to find it, start by looking in your Downloads folder.

+If you would like to utilize more than one monitor, you can increase the "Monitor Count" attribute in the "Display" column.
+You may need to add some more video memory to get the slider in the green range.
+Once you get your VM up and running, we will explain how to display additional screens.

 With all that complete, click "OK" to save the changes.

 You can start the VM by right clicking on the icon in the menu and by clicking the large "Start" arrow at the top.